vdhana257/EnterpriseIntegration/README.md

 Enterprise Integration using Azure LogicApps and Integration Account.

 # Integration Account Runtime Sync
-LogicApps ARM Templates prvoided in folder (/IntegrationAccountSynchronization) to sync from primary to secondary region Integration account.
-These LogicApps scheduled to run every 3 mins, change interval if needed
+LogicApps ARM Templates provided in folder (/IntegrationAccountSynchronization) for runtime sync(Control Numbers and MIC Algorithm) from primary to secondary region Integration account.
+Note these LogicApps scheduled to run every 3 mins, change the interval as needed.
   - AS2 Synchronization (MIC Algorithm)
   - X12 Synchronization (Control Numbers Sync)
   - EDIFACT Synchronization (Control Numbers Sync)

 # Integration Account Artifacts Sync
-Integration Account Artifacts sync powershell Azure Automation script (IntegrationAccountArtifactsSync.ps1) used to sync from primary to secondary region Integration account with below artifacts.
+This PowerShell Azure Automation script (IntegrationAccountArtifactsSync.ps1) for sync artifacts mentioned below from primary to secondary region Integration Account.
+Make sure to schedule the Azure Automation Powershell Job as per your need to sync artifacts.
+More detailed instructions given in Powershell script notes, please check.
   - Schemas
   - Maps
   - Certificates